About the Prize

 Rules and Eligibility

-- Books by current Notre Dame faculty members are not eligible for the Laura Shannon Prize at this time.
+Books by current Notre Dame faculty members are not eligible for the Laura Shannon Prize.

-- Translations, anthologies, textbooks, self-published books, memoirs, fiction, poetry, screenplays, performances, posthumous works, books with multiple authors, and books published in previous editions are ineligible.
+Translations, anthologies, textbooks, self-published books, memoirs, fiction, poetry, screenplays, performances, posthumous works, and books published in previous editions are ineligible.
 Critical editions are eligible.

-- Publishers may nominate up to three (3) books per imprint for each year’s competition and are strongly encouraged to submit rationales, reviews, and other relevant information for each entry.
+Publishers may nominate up to three (3) books per imprint for each year’s competition and may submit rationales, reviews, and other relevant information for each entry.
 Authors may nominate their own books.
 Each nomination should be submitted with a completed nomination form and two (2) non-returnable copies of the nominated work.
-The nominating publisher or author also agrees to submit an additional four (4) books upon request if the nomination makes it to a certain stage in the review process.
 Final proofs are acceptable.
+The nominating publisher or author also agrees to submit an additional four (4) books upon request if the nomination makes it to the short list in the review process.

 A nominated book shall qualify for the Laura Shannon Prize in Contemporary European Studies only if:

-The winning book is selected by a jury of five eminent scholars in European studies, three of whom will be prominent scholars serving at institutions other than the University of Notre Dame.
+The winning book is selected by a final jury of five eminent scholars in European studies, three of whom will be prominent scholars not serving at the University of Notre Dame (i.e., external).
 The jury will be announced along with the winner.

-For questions relating to the prize or the application process, please email Monica Caro, Manager of Operations, at email@example.com.
+For questions relating to the nomination process, please contact LauraShannonPrize@nd.edu.